- Super grippy

 Adding pep to your step

-If you're a fan of the Hoka Speedgoat, the Speedgoat 5 runs and rides like the Hoka Evo Speedgoat but "bouncier" and with "better energy return," stated testers.
+If you're a long-time fan of the Hoka Speedgoat, the Speedgoat 5 rides a lot like the Hoka Evo Speedgoat but bouncier and with better energy return.

 The Speedgoat 5 is also among the softest trail running shoes on the market.
-It is a whopping 60% softer than the average.
+It is a whopping 150% softer than the average!

 Disclaimer: The photo shows 1 out 5 measurements that we took with the durometer to ensure accuracy.